 16. Stay positive.
 People don’t like negative things.
 The same goes for negative statements.

 17. Use the active voice, but don’t forget the passive.
-This advice can be found in writing circles everywhere.
 The active voice is strong, but the passive voice still has its uses.

 18. He said, she said.
 Dialogue attributions should be kept simple, so avoid putting adverbs after them.
-“He said happily” just destroys the integrity of what should be a simple statement, and if you mean your character to be happy, make that obvious in either what he says or in the context of the conversation.
-Also, don’t use synonyms for the word said.
+“He said happily” ruins the integrity of what should be a simple statement.
+If you mean for your character to be happy, make that obvious in either what he says, his actions, or in the context of the conversation.
+Avoid synonyms for the word said.

 21. Know the rules so you can effectively break them.
 You have to know the technical aspects of writing.
 You have to know the rules.
 But know them so you can break them and use them to your advantage.

 22. Don’t worry about making mistakes.
-As they say, you can fix anything in post.
-Don’t worry about the technical aspects of writing while you’re working on your first draft, and even then, know that it’s the content of your writing that’s most important.
+Don’t worry about the technical aspects of writing while working on a first draft.
+Save that for your following drafts.

 25. Be consistent.
-Don’t change your writing style halfway through your project (be it an article, essay, story, whatever).
+Don’t change your writing style halfway through your project.
 Your reader will have a particular expectation when they begin reading; don’t make them feel uncomfortable by switching gears for no reason.

 26. Know that “the first draft of anything is always shit.”
 Don’t worry about the quality of your writing until you’ve begun revision.
 Otherwise, you’re just hindering yourself and blocking the natural writing process.

 27. Pace yourself.
-This goes two ways: pace yourself while writing, and don’t burn yourself out.
-But also make sure the pacing of your writing is also natural.
+Don’t burn yourself out, and try to make sure the pacing of your writing is remains natural.

 28. Have a clear thesis.
 Know what you’re writing about, and then:

 29. Get to the point.
-Don’t waste your readers’ time with unnecessary bullshit.
-Just get to it.
+Don’t waste your readers’ time with frivolities.
 See #24.

 30. Know your purpose, have a reason, and understand what you’re writing.
 Know why you’re writing.
-What are you trying to accomplish?
 As Ernest Hemingway once said, clear, concise writing comes from the writer who knows what he’s writing about.

 31. Show, don’t tell (unless you need to).
-You always hear it.
 If you tell your readers everything, you’re missing an opportunity to capture their imaginations.
-Show them how things are; they’re smart, they’ll figure it out.
+Show them how things are.
 Don’t hold their hands.
 Besides, what’s more fun?
 Having an awesome story told to you, or experiencing it yourself?

 33. Know how it ends (if you can).
 It’s always good to know where you’re going.
 It’s not always possible, but it helps.

 34. Be controversial.
 Make people angry.
 Question their beliefs.
 Say something unexpected.
-But don’t be whiny about it, and don’t be controversial just for the sake of being controversial.
+But don’t be controversial just for the sake of being controversial.
 Have a genuine goal (shining a light on an important but ignored issue, for example).

 35. Make a statement.
 Be bold.
 Stand behind your writing and be ready to champion your thoughts.

-36. Murder the bastards, kill your darlings.
+36. Kill your darlings.
 Not everything you like about your writing is necessary, and not everything you like should stay.

 37. Revise, but not immediately.
 After you finish your first draft, leave it.
 Don’t start revising right away.
-Give yourself a while to clear your mind and forget, then return to edit.
+Give yourself time to forget, then return to edit.

 38. Read.
 Read everything.
 Never stop reading.

 39. Ignore the people closest to you.
-They’ll only ever tell you what you want to hear.
-Usually.
+They’ll only tell you what you want to hear.

 40. Don’t follow the crowd.
-Don’t listen to every piece of advice spit out at you, and try your best not to follow fads or trends.
-Avoid conformity if you think it will help.
+Don’t listen to every piece of advice spit out at you.
+Try your best to avoid fads or trends, unless you intend to capitalize on them temporarily.
 Be strange, be different.

 41. Take chances.
 Try something new.
 Be innovative.
-Hang the consequences and the fear of criticism and write in a way that might even force you into exile.
+Ignore the consequences and the fear of criticism.

 42. Experience the other side.
 Do something different.
 Do something you don’t like.
-Throw yourself out there, jump out in the open.
-Make yourself purposefully uncomfortable.
+Make yourself uncomfortable.

 43. Don’t burn yourself out.
 If you find yourself hurting for ideas, walk away for a while.
-A stale writer leads to stale writing.
+A stale writer produces stale writing.

 45. Never stop learning.
 The more you know, the more you’ll have to share, and the more knowledge you’ll have to pull from when you need inspiration.

 46. Avoid the circles.
-I’ve always had a problem with online critique groups, book clubs, workshops.
-They just destroy my desire to write.
 While critiques are a great way to see what’s wrong with your writing, and workshops will help you improve your craft, they are wholly unnecessary.
-And how can you even trust the writing advice of your “colleagues” when all they’re doing is writing fan-fiction about vampires?
+How can you even trust the writing advice of your “colleagues” when all they’re doing is writing fan-fiction about vampires?
 Most won’t agree with this, but…

 47. Get over yourself.
-Know that you’re probably not going to be heralded as the greatest writer in the universe, that your crappy poems are probably only going to be published in that one writing chat-room you hang out in at three in the morning, and that no matter how hard you try, there will always be someone right behind you trying to tear you down.
+Know that you’re probably not going to be the greatest writer in the universe, that your crappy poems are probably only going to be published in that one writing chatroom you hang out in at three in the morning, and that no matter how hard you try, there will always be someone trying to tear you down.
 Stop worrying about it and move on.

-48. Always outdo yourself.
+48. Outdo yourself.
 Try to improve on your past work.
 Strive to become better.
-If somebody points out a mistake and you agree, by all means fix it and learn from it.
+If somebody points out a mistake and you agree, fix it and learn from it.

 49. Be curious.
 When you were a kid, you didn’t inhibit yourself with the rules or restrictions placed upon you.
-You just kept going, to hell with the consequences.
+You kept going.
 You were curious, and you should still be curious.

 51. Don’t hesitate.
 There’s no reason not to write.
 Just do it.